sjeruto/ARDC-Project/README.md

    # pass the path to data.db file
    cnx = sqlite3.connect('../data.db')
    linkedInDataService = LinkedInDataService(cnx)
-   # gets all the lobbyist employees along with their work experience scraped from linkedin
+   # get all the lobbyist employees along with their work experience scraped from linkedin
    lobbyist_employee_with_experience = linkedInDataService.get_all_lobbyist_employees_with_work_experience()
 ```
 Much like the LobbyistDataService class, the LinkedInDataService class needs to be instantiated with a database connection object.
 In the above example, a sqlite3 connection is passed to the LinkedInDataService class.
 The database connection was created beforehand by passing the path to the data.db file.
 In this case, a relative path was passed as the data.db file was stored in the root directory of the project.